-One ounce (28 grams) provides 155 calories and 12 grams of fat.
-Cashews are a great source of protein as well, at 5 grams per ounce (11).
+One oz.
+(28 g) provides 157 calories and 12 g of fat.
+Cashews are a great source of protein as well, with 5 g of protein in each oz. (

 This dairy-free sour cream substitute makes a great addition to soups and side dishes, though it may not be ideal for baking.

-Summary: Cashews are a high-fat nut that can be soaked and blended with vinegar, lemon juice and salt for a vegan version of sour cream.
+Cashews are a high fat nut that can be soaked and blended with vinegar, lemon juice, and salt for a vegan version of sour cream.

-There are many commercial soy-based sour cream substitutes on the market that are appropriate for vegans and those with an allergy to milk products.
+There are many commercial soy-based sour cream substitutes on the market that are appropriate for people following a vegan diet and those with an allergy to milk products.